Health & Wellbeing Across the Lifecycle

 Illinois Youth Hospital Visits for Anxiety and Depression

 Children and adolescents are visiting hospital emergency departments (EDs) for serious behavioral, mental, and mood disorders in increasing numbers.
 Those diagnosed with anxiety or depression are frequently hospitalized.
 Who is going to EDs for help and who is being hospitalized in Illinois?
-In Academic Pediatrics, community health scholar and IPR associate Joe Feinglass and his colleagues at Northwestern’s Feinberg School of Medicine analyzed administrative data on over 39,500 ED visits from 2016–17 in the state’s private and nonprofit hospitals.
+In Academic Pediatrics, Feinglass and his colleagues at Northwestern’s Feinberg School of Medicine analyzed administrative data on over 39,500 ED visits from 2016–17 in the state’s private and nonprofit hospitals.
 They focused on children aged 5–19 years who had a principal diagnosis of anxiety or depression.
 In the two years of the study, 25% of these youth were hospitalized in Illinois.
 Those with depression were 4.5 times likelier to be hospitalized than those with anxiety.
 The researchers also observed that children who had another serious mental illness—such as schizophrenia, bipolar disorder, or hallucinations—who were suicidal, or who had a substance abuse problem were the most likely to be admitted to the hospital.
 Hispanic children, those on Medicaid, and those seen on the weekend were less likely to be admitted to the hospital.
 The findings raise concerns about deteriorating mental health in children and disparities in their treatment.